-Dealing with post-traumatic stress disorder caused by military service often requires intensive treatment.
-The process of obtaining service-connected disability benefits can be stressful and take years to navigate.
+If you are living with post-traumatic stress disorder caused by military service, you may be entitled to VA disability compensation for this condition.
+The process of obtaining service-connected disability benefits, however, can be stressful and take years to navigate.
 Fortunately, a qualified VA disability attorney can help you obtain veterans (VA) disability for post-traumatic stress disorder (PTSD).

-The VA disability attorneys at Chisholm Chisholm & Kilpatrick LTD will fight on your behalf for VA benefits so you can focus all your energy on recovering from your PTSD and reclaiming your life.
+The VA disability attorneys at Chisholm Chisholm & Kilpatrick LTD will fight on your behalf in pursuit of VA benefits so that you can focus all of your energy on recovering from your PTSD and reclaiming your life.
 We have extensive experience representing clients in VA disability cases, and we will put our knowledge and vast resources to work aggressively pursuing your case.
-Call our office today for a free consultation: 401-331-6300.
+Call our office today for a free consultation: 800-544-9144.

-That said, the process remains difficult, and you will need to build a compelling case to have the best chance of obtaining the benefits you need.
-Moreover, your monthly benefit amount is based on how severe the Department of Veterans Affairs (VA) believes your condition is.
+Navigating the VA disability process can be difficult, and you will need to build a compelling case to have the best chance of obtaining the benefits you need.
 As your veterans disability advocates, we gather substantial evidence on your behalf to build a strong case that supports the maximum amount of benefits to which you are entitled.

 - You must have documented medical evidence from a medical professional that the in-service stressor is what caused your PTSD.

 HOW DOES VA RATE PTSD?